Wednesday, December 29, 2010

 Amazingly, of the 176 souls on board, seventy five lived.
 One hundred and one perished, including the three man flight crew who became so obsessed with a failed light bulb that they somehow forgot to fly the plane.
 Survivors and victims seemed almost randomly disbursed, as if a computer were randomly assigning ones and zeros.
 In the end, there were seventy five ones, and one hundred and one zeros.
 One brand new fifteen million dollar aircraft, absolutely airworthy in every way except for a failed light bulb was destroyed.
 In the Florida swamp, investigators found the nose landing gear.
 It was down and locked.

-In Miami tonight, the survivors will gather to remember the experience, give thanks to the rescuers and honor the victims.
+To mark each anniversary, survivors gather to remember the experience, give thanks to the rescuers and honor the victims.
 They will reflect on how their lives were affected by the massive convergence of ones and zeros.
 Among those attending will be Flight Attendant Mercedes Ruiz, who wrote the poem below in February 1972 when the accident was still fresh in her memory:

 Because I've been granted the gift of life